 Yuill.
 Seusea’s ears pricked up at the name.
 It was a name she knew from somewhere, but couldn’t place it.

 ‘There must be a well that leads down here,’ the male voice answered.
 ‘They don’t like tunnels or sewers much.
-What’s the word?
-Claustrophobic.
-They get claustrophobic in confined spaces so there could be a well up on Trowheald lands that drops right down here.
+They panic in confined spaces, so there could be a well up on Trowheald lands that drops right down here.
 Maybe they fall down and can’t get out.’

 Seusea held her breath as the two moved about.
 She sensed the beam of light passing over her and down the hall and she gave another quick prayer to Ydrys.

-‘Whatever it was closed the door behind it,’ the female voice said.
+‘Whatever it was closed the door behind it,’ the female voice drawled.
 ‘Are kateans that considerate?’

 ‘There’s nobody,’ the male insisted.
 ‘False alarm.
 Come on Gladei, there’s nothing out here.’